-Mr. Sczurek noted that the applicant has had a couple of meetings with the newly created ASDRC and is working on addressing their comments.
-They will eliminate the southerly curb cut on Linden Street.
+Mr. Sczurek noted that the applicant has had a couple of meetings with the newly created Architectural and Site Design Review Committee (ASDRC) and is working on addressing their comments.
+They are exploring eliminating the southerly curb cut on Linden Street.
 They will also potentially eliminate the swinging gate along Hebron Avenue.
 Per the request of Mrs. Purtill at the Plans Review Subcommittee, they have conducted a parking comparison.
 The requirements are 71 spaces for the grocer, 8 spaces for Hartford Baking Company, and 27 spaces for the vacant retail space, yielding a total of 106 spaces.
-However, 118 spaces were actually constructed, though 2 will be utilized for car corrals.
+However, 118 spaces exist already, though 2 will be utilized for cart corrals.
 That leaves 116 spaces plus 15 employee-only spaces, for a total of 131 parking spaces.

 Attorney Gomes provided more context on the parking comparison.
 She noted that while Stop & Shop and Whole Foods have a different magnitude, calculations were based on their projections.
 By their calculations, Stop & Shop would require 350 parking spaces, but they provide only 272 spaces.
 Whole Foods is operating in a plaza which they conservatively estimated (by not counting restaurant seats) would need about 605 parking spaces, yet only 419 spaces are provided.
 Highland Park Market, which is more on par with their proposal in terms of square footage, would conservatively require 159 spaces, and they have 172 spaces.
 That is an excess of 13 spaces.